Welcome to Part 2 of our “Epic on Pinterest” series!

 The key to quickly building up a following on Pinterest is to be pinning all.the.freakin.time.
 If possible, up to 40-50 pins per day.
 Of those pins, 20% can be content from your own blog, but at least 80% should be other people’s content.

 If 40-50 pins a day is sounding like a lot of work, there are some great scheduling tools that can help lighten the load.
-BoardBooster is my absolute fave EVER.
+BoardBooster is my absolute favorite tool ever.

 Scheduling tools make it easy to spread your pins out throughout the day, and to pin the same image to multiple boards.
-Some, like BoardBooster, can even “loop” your pins for you.
-Click here to learn more about BoardBooster and all of its amazing features!
+Some, like BoardBooster, can even “loop” your pins for you and set up Campaigns that continuously share your blog posts to group boards.

 27. Re-pin your own pins regularly

 It’s perfectly fine to re-pin your original pins on a regular basis, as long as you don’t go overboard with it.
-I also don’t re-pin ALL of my own pins — just the ones that fit well on multiple boards.
+I also don’t re-pin ALL of my own pins — just the ones that fit well on multiple boards that I’ve created.
 I also re-pin my pins to various group boards I belong to.

-Doing so increases your re-pin count, which boosts you in Pinterest’s algorithm (and means you’re more likely to show up in other people’s Smart Feeds!)
+Doing so increases your re-pin count, which boosts your account in Pinterest’s algorithm (and means you’re more likely to show up in other people’s Smart Feeds!)
+So don’t be shy and feel like you can only share each pin once.
+The more shares, the merrier!

 28. Install a Pin It Button for your browser

 Ever come across a super awesome blog post that you can’t wait to share, but when you go to pin it, the blogger doesn’t have a Pin-It button installed on their site?
 SO.
 FRUSTRATING.
-As if you’re going to take the time to save an image from their blog (or go as far as CREATING ONE), and then upload it to your Pinterest account.
-No thanks.
+As if you’re going to take the time to save an image from their blog and then manually upload it to your Pinterest account, add in the link and write a description, etc. No thanks.

 29. Create a secret “Pin Later” board